 The 1.9km swim was to take place in the Thames over a 1 lap course.
 A last minute change made it 2 shorter laps with men starting 15mins ahead of the women (you can see what's going to happen!).
 The start was frantic with arms and legs flailing in all directions, there were several stops and direction adjustments before swimming happened.
 Isobel found clear water and had an uneventful swim.
 Karen found a patch of diesel, swam into a swan, got kicked in the head, arm and leg, had a leaky goggle and was swum over the top of by the leading men on their second lap!
 Both finished the swim in one piece and ran slowly into transition, once Karen had regained use of her legs.

 Off on the bike route - 86km (that's 54 miles).
 The 'fast and flat' course had been changed due to roadworks and was now 3 laps of a slightly undulating course with a nasty hill.
 The homemade flapjacks worked a treat (ask Karen for the recipe) and coupled with energy gels both girls were well nourished.
-Isobel drank too much water and had to stop for a wee, Karen didn't drink enough.
+Karen didn't drink enough.
 Isobel stormed the bike leg, Karen was more steady (ie: slower).

 Off on the 4 lap run.
 By now the temperature was hotting up but the sky was still overcast so neither girl put their hat on - oops.
-Isobel had a steady run with a couple of wee stops and heart issues.
-Karen was smiling as she started sying to supporters that it was her favourite part.
-Karen was gaining some time on Isobel but then the sun came out, the temperature soared and after a good 8 miles started to have chest problems forcing her to stop; walk/running while tipping bottles of water over her head became the best she could mange in order to complete the event in one piece.
+Karen was smiling as she started saying to supporters that it was her favourite part.
+Karen was gaining some time on Isobel who stopped a couple of times, but then the sun came out, the temperature soared and after a good 8 miles Karen started to have chest problems forcing her to stop; walk/running while tipping bottles of water over her head became the best she could mange in order to complete the event in one piece.
 Isobel stormed across the line in a fantastic 6hrs 3mins.
 Karen finished a bit later but alive.
 Both girls were completely elated but absolutely shattered.

 Despite telling Isobel and MM supporters that she was going to sell her bike and wetsuit on Ebay, Karen will be attempting another half ironman next year.
 But she will drink on the bike, use her legs more swimming, doing core exercises and putting her hat on for the run.
-Isobel will be drinking and visiting the loo less in an attempt to break into the sub-6hr category!
+Isobel will be attempting to break into the sub-6hr category!

 The pair would like to thank the MM supporters (Paula, Sharon, Kathryn and Anne) for being there on the day - you've no idea how good it was to see you many times during the event and for taking care of us afterwards.
 To all the other MMs who helped along the way with training runs, advice, support and positivity although most of you told us we were mad!
 Thanks to Sam for the triathlon and fitness advice and everything else.